Stock-Session-Of-Government-AdobeStock278071196 copy.jpg

 What’s The Difference Between Fiscal And Monetary Policy?

 Fiscal and monetary policy are the two tools governments have to influence an ailing economy.
-Fiscal policy rests with the spending and taxation strategies of the central government, while monetary policy is controlled by the Federal Reserve and focuses on the amount of money available in the economy.
+Fiscal policy rests with the spending and taxation strategies of the central government, while monetary policy in the U.S. is controlled by the Federal Reserve and focuses on the amount of money available in the economy.

 A shortcut to remembering this is that governments have the power of the purse.
 Central banks influence how much money is actually circulating through the economy.
 The rest of this post will explore how this works at a deeper level.